 Learn the language

-Knowing some basic Portuguese can be extremely helpful during the buying process, especially when dealing with local professionals.
+Knowing some basic Portuguese can be too extremely helpful during the buying process, especially when dealing with local professionals.

 Check the property’s legal status

-Make sure the property is free of any legal issues, such as liens or encumbrances, and that all necessary permits and licenses are in place.
+Next, make sure the property is free of any legal issues, such as liens or encumbrances, and that all necessary permits and licenses are in place.

 Get to know the neighborhood